wisemen-digital/vue-playbook/src/design-patterns/solid.md

 }
 ```

+Now we can filter by any property we want without changing the code inside of the function.

 ## Liskov substitution Principles

 > Subclasses should be substitutable for their base class.

+### Example

+TODO add example

 ## Interface Segregation Principle

 > Clients should not be forced to depend upon interfaces that they don't use.

+### Example

+TODO add example

 ## Dependency Inversion Principles